Brazil-Argentina WCup game suspended in coronavirus dispute

 Argentina responded by walking off the field at NeoQuimica Arena in Sao Paulo.

 Argentina tweeted that the game, which was at 0-0, would not resume.
-South American soccer body CONMEBOL confirmed the match had been suspended and FIFA will now decide what to do with it.
+South American soccer body CONMEBOL said the match had been suspended.
+FIFA later confirmed the game had been suspended, and that it will decide what to do with it now.

-Four of Argentina’s players from the English Premier League had been ordered to quarantine by Brazil’s health agency ahead of the match.
+The four — all players from the English Premier League — had been ordered to quarantine by Brazil’s health agency ahead of the match.
 Despite that order, three of the four started for Argentina.

 Aston Villa players Emiliano Martinez and Emiliano Buendia, and Tottenham duo Giovanni Lo Celso and Cristian Romero, came to play for Argentina despite the Premier League not wanting players to be released for international duty due to the need to quarantine for 10 days in a hotel on their return.
 Now they have been caught up in Brazilian quarantine restrictions.